Media Wall Installation in London

 - How much does a bespoke media wall cost in South East London?

-- Most South East London media wall projects cost between £3,500 and £7,000 depending on joinery, cladding, and fireplace specification.
-A premium feature wall with TV recess, electric fireplace, ambient LED, and painted finish typically lands at £3,500-£4,500.
+- Most South East London media wall projects cost from £3,500 depending on joinery, cladding, and fireplace specification.
+A premium feature wall with TV recess, electric fireplace, ambient LED, and painted finish typically lands at from £3,500.
 Adding bespoke joinery — integrated shelves, drawers, cable management — pushes the build to £4,500-£5,500.
 Premium cladding such as slatted oak, marble-effect tiles, or veneered MDF with smart-controlled lighting takes you to £5,500-£7,000.
 Materials make up roughly 40% of the total — timber framing £150-£300, plasterboard and plaster £400-£700, electric fireplace £400-£1,500, joinery materials £800-£2,500, LED kit £150-£400.
 Labour is the remaining 60% across framing, electrics, plastering, joinery, decoration, and TV/fireplace fitting.
 NICEIC certification for the electrical work and a written 2-year build warranty are included as standard.
 Fixed-price quote after the site visit — no surprises mid-build.

 - How long does it take to install a media wall?